LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

   By default, the PMD will set this value to 1.

+- ``mtr_log_max_num`` parameter [int]

+  Log 2 of maximal number of flow meters can be created.
+  The maximal value for this parameter is 24 when ASO is supported, and 12 when ASO is not supported.

+  This parameter is deprecated.

+- ``log_max_flow_per_mtr`` parameter [int]

+  One flow meter can be used by multiple flows.
+This parameter defines log 2 of maximal number of flows can be supported by one flow meter, and its maximal value is 23 when device supports.

+  This parameter is deprecated.

 - ``isolated_mode`` parameter [int]

   A nonzero value configures the port to initialize in :ref:`flow_isolated_mode`.